heycece/heycece/README.md

 - ⚡ Fun fact: ...
 -->

-🚧 currently under construction 🚧
+I'm Carina from the Philippines 🇵🇭 but currently based in Sydney 🇦🇺

-- 🌱 I’m currently learning `Project Libre` `IT Project Management` `
+- 🌱 I’m currently learning:
+  - `Project Libre` `IT Project Management` as part of my uni coursework and
+  - `ASL` on the side 🦻
 - 👯 I’m looking to collaborate on `Spotipy projects`
-- 😄 Pronouns: she/her
+- 👩🏻‍💻 Pronouns: she/her

+When I'm not working, studying, and taking care of my family - I'm either playing Genshin or baking brownies 😋

 🫶 Thanks for dropping by!